msraman84/sundararaman_rajagopalan_RTL/docs/Specification.md

 1. S-box key generation (3'b000)

-This state triggers the S-box key generation based on 8-bit LFSR.
+&nbsp;&nbsp;&nbsp;&nbsp;This state triggers the S-box key generation based on 8-bit LFSR.
 According to the number of rounds, the number of keys have to be generated.
 One clock cycle generates one 8-bit key.
 The LFSR keys should be based on lfsr_key_enc seed input.

 2. Initial Addition (3'b001)

-&nbsp;&nbsp;&nbsp;&nbsp; The S-box keys to be used have to be initialised at the beginning of the design as follows\
-	assign s[0] = 8'h20;\
-	assign s[1] = 8'h10;\
-	assign s[2] = 8'hFF;\
-	assign s[3] = 8'hFF;\
-	The module performs initial modulo additions on the most significant and least significant halves of p_tmp, demonstrating the use of RC5's key mixing in the early stages.
+&nbsp;&nbsp;&nbsp;&nbsp;Using the S-box keys, the module performs initial modulo additions on the most significant and least significant halves of p_tmp, demonstrating the use of RC5's key mixing in the early stages.

 3. Computation States (3'b010 and 3'b011)